COLuciana/qstrader/README.md

 conda create -n backtest
 ```

-In order to start using QSTrader, you need to activate this new environment and install QSTrader using pip.
+To start using QSTrader, you need to activate this new environment and install QSTrader using pip.

 ```
 conda activate backtest
-pip install qstrader
+pip install qstrader-reloaded
 ```

 ## pip